twilson63/permaweb-cookbook/docs/src/kits/react/turbo.md

   </CodeGroupItem>
 </CodeGroup>

-::: info ERROR
+::: warning Insufficient Funds
-If you receive an error `Insufficient funds`, make sure you remembered to fund your deployment wallet with ArDrive Turbo credits.
+If you receive an error `Insufficient funds`, make sure you remembered to fund your deployment wallet with Turbo credits.
+See [Turbo SDK](https://docs.ardrive.io/docs/turbo/what-is-turbo.html) for more information.
 :::

 #### Response